AlexCue987/kotest-generators/README.md

 ```

 In this simple example `systemToTest` has really simple parameters which are easy to serialize.
-In a more complex case, when we are generating tests for a service, and some of its parameters are other components, those are mocked:
+In a more complex case, when we are generating tests for a service, and some of its parameters are other components, we cannot serialize those and bail out:
 ```kotlin
 private val systemToTest = CleanupService(
     dao = CleanupDao(